 Interests and experiences

 Due to my interst in embedded electronics and sofftware, combined with a passion for RC modelling, I have developed a number of electronic gadgets for RC models.
 The devices are in use in both my own and some of my friends model planes.
-They can all send telemetry data to Futaba transmitters using SBUS2 or, optionally, using the CAN-Radio module to an advanced Androind app based groundstation.
+They can all send telemetry data to either Futaba transmitters using SBUS2 or to Jeti transmitters using EX Bus, optionally, using the CAN-Radio module to an advanced Androind app based groundstation.

 Most of the modules can communicate with each other using a highspeed CAN bus.